Simplyalex99/OpenReview/docs/API.md

 ## API

-On your local machine, all OpenReview API endpoints are under `http://localhost:5000/businesses`.
+On your local machine, all OpenReview API endpoints are under `http://localhost:5000/businesses` locally.
+For production it is `https://or-prod-backend-vzyi.onrender.com/businesses`.
 Some of the endpoints use Yelp API with slight modifcation in the number of query params.
 You can refer to Yelp API at `https://docs.developer.yelp.com/docs/fusion-intro`.
 Below you will find more information about current endpoints.

 If an _invalid request_ is submitted, or some other error occurs, OpenReview API returns a JSON response in the following format: